CnCNet/cncnet-map-api/README.md

 **If you want to run the tests via CLI:**

 - Make sure your database is running from the docker compose file. `docker-compose start db`
-- Make sure your environment variables are setup and loaded to your shell.
+- Make sure your environment variables are set up and loaded to your shell.
 See [backend dev setup](#load-shell-env)
 - Run `DJANGO_SETTINGS_MODULE="kirovy.settings.testing" pytest tests`

 Django should automatically run migrations as part of the test startup.